 Ginzan Onsen

 Experience the romance of the Taisho era!
 5 popular gourmet foods at Ginzan Onsen, Yamagata Prefecture

-Ginzan Onsen is located in the mountains a short distance from the city of Obanazawa in Yamagata Prefecture.
+Ginzan Onsen is a hot spring resort located in the mountains, a short distance from the city center of Obanazawa, Yamagata Prefecture.

-It is a famous hot spring that is known nationwide as the setting for the NHK morning drama series "Oshin."
+It is a famous hot spring resort known nationwide for being the setting of the NHK morning drama series "Oshin."

+Ginzan Onsen